-Children's Mercy Hospitals (CMH), a 355-bed regional pediatric referral center, is the primary pediatric teaching facility affiliated with the University of Missouri at Kansas City.
+Children's Mercy Kansas City, a 367-bed regional pediatric referral center, is the primary pediatric teaching facility affiliated with the University of Missouri at Kansas City and the University of Kansas Medical Center.

-CMH has the area's only Level 1 Pediatric Trauma Center, and provides such specialized services as peritoneal and hemodialysis, continuous renal replacement therapy and extracorporeal membrane oxygenation.
+Children's Mercy has the area's only Level 1 Pediatric Trauma Center, and provides such specialized services as peritoneal and hemo-dialysis, continuous renal replacement therapy and extracorporeal membrane oxygenation.

-Additionally, CMH has kidney, liver, heart and stem cell transplantation programs.
+Additionally, Children's Mercy has kidney, liver, heart and stem cell transplantation programs.
 The hospital averages about 17,500 inpatient and outpatient surgeries per year.
 With 158,000 emergency and urgent care visits, and 300,000 outpatient visits per year, the institution operates one of the largest pediatric outpatient centers in the country.

-CMH reaches far into the community around the Kansas City area.
-The Children's Mercy Hospitals and Clinics network includes:
+Children's Mercy reaches far into the community around the Kansas City area.
+The Children's Mercy Kansas City network includes:

-- Children's Mercy Hospital on Hospital Hill in downtown Kansas City, MO
+- Children's Mercy, Adele Hall Campus in downtown Kansas City, MO

 - Children's Mercy Clinics on Broadway in downtown Kansas City, MO

-- Children's Mercy South in Overland Park, KS
+- Children's Mercy Kansas in Overland Park, KS

 - Children's Mercy Northland in North Kansas City, MO